 Paul Strisik painted light and color in all its manifestations.
 He went beyond mere description to explore the reasons why things look the way they do.
 There is luminosity in Strisik’s skies that glimmers off the earth, glosses the surface of the water, and reveals his excitement and emotional involvement in the subject.

-Paul Strisik was born in Brooklyn, N.Y.
+Paul Strisik was born in Brooklyn, N.Y. in 1918.
 In 1955 he moved to Rockport, Ma. where he maintained his studio and gallery until his death in 1998.
 He traveled extensively in North America and abroad to enjoy the challenge of new subjects.
 He was a dedicated plein air painter, finding even the briefest outdoor stimulation carried him back to the subject more true to the feeling, the light and the mood of the place than photographs.
 His photographs were used for intricate details.
 An occasional interior or still life offered him a change of pace from his outdoor activities.
 He worked in both oil and watercolor.
 Strisik was particularly fond of painting the Southwest where he had a second home in Santa Fe for a number of years.

 Paul studied at the Art Students League in New York with Frank Vincent Dumond.
 It was from Dumond that he learned about cause and effect to learn what causes appearances in order to paint the effect with understanding.